Review the FAQs below to learn more about how the Living Learning Program offers more adventure, more community and more learning opportunities.

 If being in a Living Learning Community is my top choice, how should I select my Living Request preferences on the housing application?

 We would recommend that you place all of the Living Learning Communities that you are interested in within the top options.
 You can then put general residence hall preferences in next.
 This will ensure you are fully considered for a Living Learning Community.

 What is it like living with a professor in the community?

 Professors within a Living Learning Community – called “Faculty-in-Residence” (FIR) – live in their own designated apartment within the residence hall.
 They often have a spouse or partner living with them, along with kiddos and pets.
-In addition to teaching the 1-credit weekly community class, these professors serve as mentors, coaches, advisors – basically an additional resource to help support you in your first year of college.
-The professors also work with the student leader team to plan activities, adventures, and opportunities to connect on a more casual basis.
+In addition to teaching the 1-credit weekly community class, these professors serve as mentors, coaches, and advisors – basically, an additional resource to help support you in your first year of college.
+The professors also work with the student leadership team to plan activities, adventures, and opportunities to connect on a more casual basis.
 Learn more about the professors by visiting the community pages and reading their bios.